 Discovering that your bone graft might be failing can feel discouraging, but it’s important to know that this isn’t the end of the road for your dental health goals.
 The first and most critical step is to connect with your dental team.
 We can assess the situation, find the root cause of the problem, and create a new plan tailored to you.
 A failed graft is a setback, but with the right approach, we can get you back on track toward a healthy, stable smile.
 Your treatment path will depend on your specific circumstances, but it typically involves addressing any immediate issues, preparing the site for healing, and then exploring the best way forward.

-Managing Pain and Immediate Care
+First Steps: Managing Pain and Swelling

 If you suspect your bone graft is failing, your first move should be to call your dentist.
 Don’t wait to see if things get better on their own.
 Pay close attention to symptoms like increasing pain that isn’t managed by your prescribed medication, persistent swelling, redness around the gums, or any pus or drainage from the surgical site.
 These are signs that your body is struggling to heal and may indicate an infection.
 Getting professional care quickly is the best way to manage discomfort and prevent the issue from becoming more complex.
 When you contact our team, we can provide immediate guidance and schedule an appointment to see you right away.

-Removing the Failed Graft Material
+What to Expect When Removing the Graft

 When a bone graft doesn’t integrate properly with your jaw, the graft material often needs to be removed.
 This might sound like a step backward, but it’s a crucial part of moving forward.
 The procedure involves carefully cleaning out the failed material and any infected tissue to create a clean, healthy environment.
 Think of it as resetting the foundation.
 By clearing the area, we give your body a fresh start to heal correctly and prepare the site for a future attempt at grafting or another solution.
 This step ensures that any subsequent treatment has the highest possible chance of success.